telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### columns.minScreenWidth `Number`

-The width in pixels below which the column will become hidden.
+The pixel screen width below which the column will be hidden.
+The setting takes precedence over the [`hidden`](/api/javascript/ui/grid#configuration-columns.hidden) setting, so the two should not be used at the same time.

 #### Example - lockable columns
     <div id="grid"></div>